 Here’s how to make sense of different PRICES for Breast Augmentation.

 Comparing Costs of Breast Augmentation and Breast Implants in Melbourne (Australia)

-First, after a consultation, you’ll get a price quote.
-Beware that NOT ALL QUOTES for cosmetic surgery COVER the same types of procedures or inclusions.
+First, after a consultation, you’ll get a price quote. however you need to be aware that NOT ALL QUOTES are inclusive.
+As a result they will not cover the same types of procedures or inclusions.

 Read all documents and price quote inclusions and exclusions carefully.
-Ask questions and be sure you understand what IS and IS NOT included before you choose your Surgeon.
+Understand what IS and IS NOT included before you choose your Surgeon.
+Ask questions.

-- Beware the ONE PRICE/ONE PROCEDURE fits all approach that the discount clinics tend to offer
+- Beware the ONE PRICE/ONE PROCEDURE fits all approach, that discount clinics tend to offer

-- Get a second opinion from a real Plastic Surgeon if you are only seeing a GP vs a genuine Specialist Plastic Surgeon.
+- Its important to get a second opinion, especially if you are only seeing a GP vs a genuine Specialist Plastic Surgeon.

 - Be sure you watch ABC’s report on the cosmetic surgery industry (search “ABC Four Corners report on cosmetic surgery”)

-You might save a few dollars by choosing a less skilled Surgeon, but remember – you’ll live with your surgery investment for the rest of your life.
+It might seem like you are saving money by choosing a less skilled Surgeon, but remember – you’ll live with your surgery investment for the rest of your life.